nikhilbhavsar121/bulkmailer/README.md

 *   Web API to start, stop, pause, resume, and monitor the sending process.
 *   Asynchronous task processing using Asynq.
 *   Redis for task queuing and state management.
+*   **Email Simulation:** This application simulates sending emails and logs the action to the console.
+It does not actually send real emails.

 ## Getting Started